webgpu/webgpufundamentals/webgpu/lessons/webgpu-timing.md

-Title: WebGPU Timing
+Title: WebGPU Timing Performance
 Description: Timing operations in WebGPU
-TOC: Timing
+TOC: Timing Performance

 <div class="warn">The `'timestamp-query'` feature used in this article
 should be available in Chrome 121 or 122.
-If it's not available you can turn it on by enabling on <a href="chrome://flags/#enable-webgpu-developer-features">enable-webgpu-developer-features</a> in <a href="chrome://flags/#enable-webgpu-developer-features">about:flags</a>.
+If it's not available you can probably turn it on by enabling on <a href="chrome://flags/#enable-webgpu-developer-features">enable-webgpu-developer-features</a> in <a href="chrome://flags/#enable-webgpu-developer-features">about:flags</a>.
 </div>